A Single Index Approach to Integrated Species Distribution Modeling for Fisheries Abundance Data: Numerical study

 \section{Numerical study}

-We perform a simulation study to assess the proposed siISDM in terms of estimating covariate effects and catch efficiency functions, and compare its predictive performance of survey-specific recorded abundance with independent species distribution models and the additive field ISDMs.
-Note we do not consider the additive constant ISDMs in this section due to its anticipated poor performance given our data generation process (with non-constant differences in catch efficiency functions).
+We performed a simulation study to assess the proposed siISDM in terms of estimating covariate effects and CEFs, and compare its predictive performance of survey-specific recorded abundance with independent SDMs and the additive field ISDMs.
+We do not consider the additive constant ISDMs in the simulation due to its anticipated poor performance given our data generation process will involve non-constant differences in CEFs.